lhico/roms_idealized_exps/experiments/experiment05/README.md

 # Experiment 05:
-This case consists of idealized stratified,fields with wind parallel (stress momentum flux) to the coast and tides.
+This case consists of vertically stratified,horizontally homogenous fields with a numerical grid set by the user, wind parallel (stress momentum flux) to the coast and tides.

-Set the model with an analytical initial condition with stratified fields and try it yourself.

 1. Set up the directory
 2. Set up build_roms.sh